Topological dynamics of cosine maps: A model for cosine dynamics

 \begin{prop}[Properties of the cosine model] The space $J(\F)$ with the induced subspace topology admits the $1$-point compactification, and the resulting space $J(\F)\cup\{\tilde{\infty}\}$ is a sequential space.
 Moreover, $\F \vert_{J(\F)}$ is continuous. \end{prop}

 \begin{proof} By Observation \ref{obs_relmodels}, $J(\F)$ is homeomorphic to $J(\F_{\exp})\times\{L,R\}^\N$.
 In turn, $J(\F_{\exp})$ is homeomorphic to a straight brush, which is a subset of $\R^2$ with the usual Euclidean metric, see \cite[Theorem 3.3]{nada}, and $\{L,R\}^\N$ is homeomorphic to the Cantor set.
-Hence, $J(\F_{\exp})\times\{L,R\}^\N$ is a locally compact, Hausdorff and second-countable space.
-Thus, it admits the one-point compactification and the resulting space is first countable, and so sequential.
-Consequently, the same holds for $J(\F)$ and its compactification.
+Hence, the product space $J(\F_{\exp})\times\{L,R\}^\N$ is also locally compact and Hausdorff, and so it admits the one-point compactification; see \cite[\S19 and \S29]{Munkres}.
+Then, as the resulting space is second, and so first, countable, it is a sequential space \cite[p.
+12 Definition 9 and p.14 Proposition 7]{general_topology}.

 In order to prove continuity of $\F\vert_{J(\F)}$, let us fix an arbitrary $(t,\s) \in J(\F)$ and let $V$ be an open neighbourhood of $\F(t, \s)$.
-Without loss of generality, we may assume that $V=((t_1, t_2)\times \mathcal{I}) \cap J(F)$ for some open interval $\mathcal{I} \in (\Z\times \{L, R\})^\N$ and $t_1, t_2\in \R^+$ so that $t_1\leq T(\F(t,\s))< t_2$.
+Without loss of generality, we may assume that $V=((t_1, t_2)\times \mathcal{I}) \cap J(\F)$ for some open interval $\mathcal{I} \in (\Z\times \{L, R\})^\N$ and $t_1, t_2\in \R^+$ so that $t_1\leq T(\F(t,\s))< t_2$.
 Suppose that $\s=s_0s_1\ldots$ and denote $\tilde{\mathcal{I}}\defeq \{s_0\ultau : \ultau \in \mathcal{I}\}$.
 In particular, $\s \in \tilde{\mathcal{I}}$, and since by definition of $\F$, $t=\log(T(\F(t, \s))+1+2\pi\{s_1\})$ and the function $\log$ is increasing,

 is an open neighbourhood of $(t,\s)$ such that $\F(U)\subset V.$ \end{proof}